xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 ### With Xen Orchestra

-In the left menu, go for "Import" then "Disk".
+In the left menu, go for **Import** then **Disk**.
 Select the destination SR, and then add your VHD file into it.
 Depending on the VHD file size, it might take some time.
-The upload progress can be tracked in another XO tab, in the "Task" menu.
+The upload progress can be tracked in another XO tab, in the **Task** menu.

 ![](../assets/img/import-disk.png)